 Open Days: If students have not already visited universities of interest, they could attend an open day.
-We have yet to know whether these will actually take place in Spring/Summer 21.
+Many more are open in real terms this year which is undoubtedly a good thing.
 Information on when these take place will be available in prospectuses, on the website or by phoning universities.